cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/authentication.md

 The response will then include a new token as `text/plain`.
 You may then retry the failed request with this new access token.

-## Long lived tokens
+## Long-lived tokens

-In the distant past publiq provided partners with so-called "long lived" tokens that could be used to authenticate requests to Entry API.
+In the distant past publiq provided partners with so-called "long-lived" tokens that could be used to authenticate requests to Entry API.
 As the name implies, these tokens are valid for a very long time and do not need to be refreshed.

 While practical and easy to use, the long lifetime of these tokens also carries security risks.
-Because of this, it is no longer possible to request new long lived tokens.
+Because of this, it is no longer possible to request new long-lived tokens.

 <!-- theme: warning -->

-> If you are still using "long lived" tokens in your integration, it is highly recommended to switch to OAuth2 **client access tokens** instead for the same behaviour and better security.
+> If you are still using "long-lived" tokens in your integration, it is highly recommended to switch to OAuth2 **client access tokens** instead for the same behaviour and better security.

 ## Migrating from the JWT provider tokens or "long lived" tokens to OAuth2

-Tokens from the JWT provider and so-called "long lived" tokens will be supported for the foreseeable future on Entry API.
-However, if you already want to make your integration as futureproof as possible you can easily switch to OAuth2 tokens.
+Tokens from the JWT provider and so-called "long-lived" tokens will be supported for the foreseeable future on Entry API.
+However, if you already want to make your integration as future-proof as possible you can easily switch to OAuth2 tokens.

 In the near future you will be able to request a client id and secret for your existing integration on our self-service portal.